C-17 Globemaster III performs cargo operations in the U.S. Central Command area of responsibility

-U.S. Air Force Airmen perform cargo operations on a C-17 Globemaster III aircraft in the U.S. Central Command area of responsibility May 6, 2026.
-(U.S. Air Force video)
+U.S. Air Force Airmen prepare for cargo operations on a C-17 Globemaster III aircraft at a base in the U.S. European Command area of responsibility, May 6, 2026.
+(U.S. Air Force photo)

 |Date Taken: